Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Creation Event

 When an **untrusted data source** provides data to an application, Contrast generates a creation event (or source event) that documents what occurred.
-Contrast stores this information with the **tracked** data object that it created, and uses it to describe the source of the untrusted data, if a **rule** generates a **trace**.
+Contrast stores this information with the **tracked** data object that it created, and uses it to describe the source of the untrusted data, if a **rule** generates a **vulnerability**.

 ---